Fused Quartz Glass

 48-hour express optics 48-hour manufacturing and delivery

-Fused quartz is a non-crystalline amorphous glass made by flame melting natural silica crystals with a SiO2 content of 99,98 %.
+Fused quartz is a non-crystalline amorphous glass made by flame melting natural silica crystals with a SiO2 content of 99.98%.
 Any quartz glass material contains primarily silicon and oxygen.
 This is also the case with fused quartz.
 However, it is less pure and contains more inclusions than the much more expensive optical grade fused silica materials.
-Since optical purity is irrelevant for the front cover glasses of UV lamps, high-temperature viewing ports, heat-resistant inspection windows, or other industrial applications, fused quartz glass is the ideal material choice for such applications.
+Since optical purity is irrelevant for the front glasses of UV lamps, high-temperature viewing ports, heat-resistant inspection windows, or other industrial use cases, fused quartz glass is the ideal and most economical material choice for such applications.

-The low expansion, high thermal resistance, and excellent chemical properties of fused quartz are comparable to those of optical-quality silicon dioxide materials.
-In addition, the high transmission of ultraviolet light down to about 200 nm is essential for applications such as UV curing or disinfection systems.
-Furthermore, fused quartz has a high, uniform transmission up to 2600 nm.
-It also offers high electrical resistivity and outstanding insulation properties.
+The low expansion, high thermal resistance, and excellent chemical properties of fused quartz are comparable to those of optical-grade silicon dioxide materials.
+Furthermore, the high transmission of ultraviolet light down to a wavelength of about 200 nm is essential for UV curing or disinfection systems.
+Moreover, fused quartz has a high, uniform transmission up to 2600 nm enabling many high temperature applications in the infrared.
+It also offers high resistivity and outstanding insulation properties.

-Our fused quartz is made transparent by a low cost polishing process.
+Our fused quartz glass is made transparent by a low-cost polishing process.
 The thickness tolerance and parallelism achieved by this polishing process are relatively coarse, and flatness and surface quality are not on optics level.
-However, in most applications where these sight glass materials are used, this is not an issue.
-Nevertheless, the glass is clear, and the view through the glass shows almost no distortions or inhomogeneities.
+However, in most cases where these sight glass materials are used, this is completely irrelevant and helps to keep the cost low.
+Nevertheless, the glass is clear, and a direct straight view through the glass shows virtually no perceptible distortions or inhomogeneities.

 Please click the button below to request a quote for your sight-glass-grade fused quartz window: